 Some of the main attractions include kayaking, birdwatching, oyster harvesting, deep-sea fishing, waterfront restaurants, live music, and cultural events. `

 Texas has a lot going for it, and Surfside Beach is one of them.
-It is one of the lesser-known beach communities, so buyers could find some good property deals here.
+It is one of the lesser-known beach communities, so buyers could find some good beach houses in Texas.

 Michigan brings a unique offering to the table because it is surrounded by port towns, lighthouses, and dunes, making it a picturesque option for short-term rental investment.